Home » Engineering » chemical engineering » A Comprehensive Guide about the Impact of Water,Source of it and hardness of water in Industrial Processes

 (ii) Permanent Hardness:

-It is due to the presence of chlorides and sulphates of calcium, magnesium, iron and other heavy metals such as `Al_2(SO_4)_3` etc. It is also known as non-carbonate or non-alkaline hardness.
-It cannot be removed by simply boiling the water.
-However it can be removed by using various chemical agents.
+Specifically, this type of hardness occurs due to the presence of chlorides and sulphates of calcium, magnesium, iron, and other heavy metals such as Al₂(SO₄)₃.
+Consequently, it is also known as non-carbonate or non-alkaline hardness.
+In contrast, one cannot remove it by simply boiling the water, unlike temporary hardness.
+However, various chemical agents can effectively eliminate it.

 Total Hardness = Temporary Hardness + Permanent Hardness